-John S.Wilson is a Lead Economist in the Development Economics Research Group of the World Bank.
+John S.Wilson is formerly a Lead Economist in the Development Economics Research Group of the World Bank.
 Mr. Wilson currently directs research on trade costs, business facilitation, transparency, and economic development.
 He also provides expertise in lending operations and has worked on projects in the Latin America, Africa, Middle East and North Africa, and Eastern and Central European regions.

 Mr. Wilson was previously Vice President for Technology Policy at the Information Technology Industry Council in Washington, D.C. and a Visiting Fellow at the Institute for International Economics.
 He was also a Senior Staff Officer at the U.S. National Academy of Sciences and National Research Council and Adjunct Professor of International Affairs at Georgetown University.
 He has degrees from Wooster College and Columbia University in New York.

 - Why agricultural product standards matter for small traders in developing countries

 - Bali Holds the Key to Progress on International Trade